How to Fix: Chromecontinue Where You Left off Feature Not Working

 - Select Add.

-- Enter a name for the new profile.
+- Enter a name for your new profile.

-- Sign in to your Google account for the new profile.
+- Sign in to your Google account to select the new profile.

-- Your data should start syncing to this new profile as soon as you start using it.
+- Your data should be synced to your new profile once you start using it.

 8. Reset Chrome

-If the feature still doesn’t work, reset Chrome.
+If the feature still doesn’t work to restore tabs, reset Chrome.

 - Open Chrome.

-- Click the more options button at the top right.
+- Click the More options button in the top right.

 - Select Settings from the menu.